 Location: Berry College, Mount Berry

 In 2019, the adults laid two eggs in January.
-One eaglet hatched February 18 and the other February 20.
+One eaglet hatched February 18 and the other two days later.
 Unfortunately, both died within about a week.

 During the 2018 season, the female also laid two eggs, both of which hatched.
 One eaglet fell from the nest and died.
 The remaining eaglet fledged on May 9.